Adeyemo Alakija: Career

 Sir Adeyemo Alakija was a newspaper entrepreneur who co-founded the Daily Times of Nigeria with Ernest Ikoli and Richard Barrow, who was the president of the Lagos Chamber of Commerce.
 The newspaper flourished with the support of advertising revenue from expatriate companies and despite its pro-government stance.
 Alakija assumed the chairmanship of the paper's publishing arm, the Nigerian Printing and Publishing Company.
 He was also a member of the governor's executive council and was president of the Nigerian Youth Movement.
 He was heavily influenced by the tidal waves of cultural nationalism in Nigeria during the early twentieth century.
 It was this self-assertiveness that led his family to abandon their assimilated Portuguese name in favour of a native one, Alakija, in 1913.
 Towards the end of his life it culminated in his ascending to the aristocracy of his tribe, as he was created the Bariyun of the Ake Lineage of Egbaland and the Woje Ileri of Ile-Ife.

 The Oloye Alakija, whose first name originally was Placido, was of Afro-Brazilian descent like many freed slaves resident in Lagos.
 The groups were sometimes called Amaros.
 The Alakija family for a while were the most prominent Amaros in Nigeria.

 In Nigeria, he embraced some traditional elements of Yoruba socio-political and religious history when he co-founded the Reformed Ogboni Fraternity and became the Olori Oluwo, or "Grandmaster", of the brotherhood.
 As a member of the confraternity, he introduced the use of masonic symbols inside the organization, such as the unblinking eye on an inverted V and three vertical shapes.
+He was himself also a freemason of high rank.

 Alakija was influential in the development of Egbe Omo Oduduwa and later the Action Group and was donor to both organizations.

 Alakija died in the early hours of May 10, 1952.
 The night before, he had attended a dinner hosted by Sir Mobolaji Bank Anthony.